-If you are upgrading to version 5.3 of the SSR/128T software, please refer to the 5.3 Upgrade Considerations before proceeding.
+If you are upgrading to version 5.3 or higher of the SSR software, please refer to the Upgrade Considerations before proceeding.

-Your 128T router or conductor must have internet access to download the latest software packages; for deployments where the 128T router does not have internet access, you can use the 128T conductor as a repository (or proxy) to retrieve software images.
+Your SSR router or conductor must have internet access to download the latest software packages; for deployments where the SSR does not have internet access, you can use the SSR conductor as a repository (or proxy) to retrieve software images.
 As with any upgrade activity, it is always prudent to create a backup of your current software configuration before initiating any upgrade activity.

 There are three standard ways of upgrading routers: